Posts

 • Grinding or clenching the teeth, putting great pressure through the TMJ

-• Stress, which can lead to clenching
+• Stress, which can lead to clenching teeth, and/or tight facial and jaw muscles

 Fractures, Sprains and Chiropractic